adekeye/Twitter/README.md

 # Twitter
-A replica of twitter with python and django
+A replica of twitter with python and django : Attempt
-Initial stages